Dave Croston

-David Charles Croston (born November 10, 1963) is a former tackle in the National Football League.
+David Charles Croston (born November 10, 1963) is an American former professional football offensive tackle in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, earning All-American honors.

-Biography
+Early life

-Croston was born David Charles Croston on November 10, 1963 in Sioux City, Iowa.
+Croston was born David Charles Croston on November 10, 1963, in Sioux City, Iowa.

 Career

-Croston was the drafted in the third round (61) of the 1987 NFL Draft by the Green Bay Packers.
+Croston was the selected in the third round (61st overall) of the 1987 NFL draft by the Green Bay Packers.
 He had a one-year career playing 16 games for the Packers in 1988.
 Croston played at the collegiate level at the University of Iowa.